gemfire/gemfire-developer-website/content/blog/calculating-gatewaysender-event-queue-size.md

  666 total entries consisting of 587,656 bytes
 ```
 ## Future
-A GatewaySender API that uses the ObjectGraphSizer to calculate its size in bytes would be a very useful addition to Apache Geode.
+A GatewaySender API that uses the ObjectGraphSizer to calculate its size in bytes would be a very useful addition to GemFire.